How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 gray-matter

-, the system parses frontmatter metadata (title, date, description, SEO keywords, etc.) from each markdown file, enabling rich content organization and search engine optimization.Advanced Markdown Rendering: Content is transformed to HTML using the
+, the system parses frontmatter metadata (title, date, description, SEO keywords, etc.) from each markdown file, enabling rich content organization and search engine optimization.Advanced Syntax Highlighting: Code blocks are transformed with highlight.js, providing beautiful syntax highlighting for over 180+ programming languages with a consistent theme across all code snippets.

 Error Resilience: The system includes comprehensive error handling to ensure your blog remains functional even if individual posts contain formatting issues.

-Here's the implementation of this powerful yet lightweight processing system:
+Here's the implementation of this powerful yet lightweight processing system with syntax highlighting:

 // src/lib/post.ts - The core content processing engine